fo-dicom/fo-dicom/Documentation/v5/usage/async_ops.md

     }

 ### Usage
-To read a DICOM file asynchronously with this updated API, you can now make the call:
+To read a DICOM file asynchronously using this API, you can make the call:

     var dicomFile = await DicomFile.OpenAsync("some file name");